Mean-field Variational Inference via Wasserstein Gradient Flow: Preliminary Results and Problem Formulation

-and then showing by using a generalised version of Arzel\`{a}–Ascoli theorem that after suitable interpolation, the solution of the JKO scheme admits a limit as step size $\tau\to 0_+$; finally this limit as an absolutely continuous curve (proved by a priori estimate) in $\mb W_2(\mb R^d)$ is defined as the Wasserstein gradient flow for minimizing $\m F$ starting from $\rho_0$.
+and then show by using a generalised version of Arzel\`{a}–Ascoli theorem that after suitable interpolation, the solution of this JKO scheme admits a limit as step size $\tau\to 0_+$; finally this limit as an absolutely continuous curve (proved by a priori estimate) in $\mb W_2(\mb R^d)$ is defined as the Wasserstein gradient flow for minimizing $\m F$ starting from $\rho_0$.
 Details of a complete proof in the more general setting of gradient flows in metric spaces can be found in Chapter 3 of~\cite{ambrosio2008gradient}.
-A proof in the case of Fokker-Planck equation as the Wasserstein gradient flow of the KL functional~\eqref{eqn: functional_of_interest} to be defined in Section~\ref{sec:KL_flow} can be found in~\cite{jordan1998variational} or Chapter~8.3 of~\cite{santambrogio2015optimal}.
+A proof in the case of Fokker-Planck equation as the Wasserstein gradient flow of the KL functional~\eqref{eqn: functional_of_interest} (c.f.~Section~\ref{sec:KL_flow}) can be found in~\cite{jordan1998variational} or Chapter~8.3 of~\cite{santambrogio2015optimal}.